About the Rig

 Stage 1 & Stage 2

-The original Minecraft rig preset build from November 2020.
-An experimental rig that only contains a simple base rig and mesh.
-This version never saw the light of day, as it stayed untouched until the project was restarted in February 2022.
+The original Minecraft rig preset, built in November 2020, was an experimental rig containing only a simple base rig and mesh.
+This version was never released and remained untouched until the project was restarted in February 2022.

 R1 (Release 1)

-The first release of the rig.
-The base rig from Stage 2 was scrapped and rebuilt from scratch, but the mesh was reused.
-This first release includes features such as an advanced face editor, 3 different Arm types, bendy bone wrist & ankles, and more.
+The first official release of the rig rebuilt the base rig from Stage 2 from scratch, while reusing the original mesh.
+This release introduced features such as an advanced face editor, three different arm types, bendy bone wrists and ankles, and more.

 R2 (Release 2)

-The second release of the rig.
-It mainly contains new features and improvements.
-Like the addition of a limb spline rig, improved face topology, leg twist, new finger control, and more.
+The second release of the rig focused on new features and improvements, including a limb spline rig, enhanced face topology, leg twist, new finger controls, and more.

 Remastered